Akhunzianov/Instrumenter/README.md

 ### ✅ Default Override File: user.cpp

-The repository already includes a user.cpp file that is compiled by default.
+The repository already includes a user.cpp file that is added to build.
 You can use this file to implement your own behavior.
 For example:

 ```cpp
 extern "C" void on_breakpoint_ptrace(pid_t pid, breakpoint_t& bp) {